pokkur/proxemics/README.md

 Proxemics('.prox', {})
 ```

 Proxemics objects holding `distance`, `angle`, `radian` values.
-There can be controlling by Callbacks and if you want use to data-attributes.
+There can be controlling on callback function and if you want use to data-attributes.
 Moreover, add/remove class at right timings.

 ### Optional ([demo](https://pokkur.github.io/proxemics/)) case